andyaiken/dojo/README.md

 To compile JSX to JS as changes are made:

 * Open a command line in the root folder
-* Run `babel --presets es2015,react --watch scripts/jsx --out-file scripts/js/app.js`
+* Run `babel --presets env,react --watch scripts/jsx --out-file scripts/js/app.js`

 To compile SCSS to CSS as changes are made: